AlbertHahn/Studienarbeit_Geocaching_App_Albert_Hahn/README.md

 <img src="https://user-images.githubusercontent.com/55827001/105044905-90a81d00-5a67-11eb-8ff0-c6b4d7385f4c.png" width="30%" height="30%">

-## Geocaching
+### Geocaching
-Is a subcategory of the toolbar, this includes functions such as hiding caches by scanning QR codes, a list of different objects that we can hide as caches and two lists that tell the user which caches are still to be found on the map and which ones have already been found by him.
+Is a subcategory of the toolbar, this includes functions such as hiding caches by scanning QR codes (https://github.com/zxing/zxing), a list of different objects that we can hide as caches and two lists that tell the user which caches are still to be found on the map and which ones have already been found by him.
 The geocaches can only be collected by other users.

 <img src="https://user-images.githubusercontent.com/55827001/105045722-85a1bc80-5a68-11eb-9d79-3f8f8f602169.png" width="30%" height="30%">

-## Settings
+### Settings
-This contains functions such as activating geofences, activating the language function when finding a cache, setting the geofence radius, saving the position data of the caches as a .gpx file and a button for exiting the main menu.
+This contains functions such as activating geofences, activating the speech function when finding a cache, setting the geofence radius, saving the position data of the caches as a .gpx file and a button for exiting the main menu.